stormasm/spanish/sentences/daily.md

 I am learning, aprendiendo

 that are easy to remember
-que son (sean) facilies de recordar
+que son (sean) faciles de recordar